We never thought we would be writing you this letter. It pains us to say what must be said—we need to break up.

 You may hear some talk around town about our new relationship with car camping.
 We know that it seems like we moved on quickly from this breakup, but we can assure you that we’re in no way replacing you.
 Car camping offers us the safety, comfort, and convenience that we so desperately desire.

 Please do not let this new relationship detract from ours.
 We are not blaming you in any way.
 It’s not your fault that you offer exactly zero protection against bears, and even less when it comes to climate control.
 Parting ways now is the best thing for both of us.
-We still have our happy memories from the past, but need to concentrate on making the present as enjoyable as possible to keep a positive outlook on the future.
+We still have our happy memories from the past, but need to concentrate on car camping to keep a positive outlook on the future.

 We want you to know we wish you the very best.
 We hope that you find someone who treats you as you deserve to be treated.
 Someone who is willing to forgo sleeping in when you make no effort to block the blinding sun in the wee hours of the morning, and can look past the fact that you haven’t cleaned up after yourself in years.